x-tag/core/README.md

 ### Create your own web components

+To learn more about X-Tags visit [x-tags.org](http://x-tags.org).

-To get started making your own web components with X-Tag visit [x-tags.org](http://x-tags.org).
+To create your own component, use our [web-component-stub](https://github.com/x-tag/web-component-stub).

-Share your components by adding them to the official [X-Tag Registry](http://registry.x-tags.org/).
+Share your components by adding them to the [Custom Elements Registry](http://customelements.io/) or Bower.